telerik/report-server-docs/reports-management.md

   - _Favorite report_ – Mark a report as favorite.
 The Reports view can be sorted by the favorite flag.

 When a report has been selected you can see a details view on the right side of the grid.
 The details view shows additional information about the report as well as the report's history.

-You can search for reports by their name, description, or category.
-For more information, see [Search]({%slug search%}).